 These results are based on the actual physical photo and not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

 The HP ENVY 6055 has one input tray that supports most common paper sizes, excluding legal size.
 Sadly, you won't be able to print 2" x 3" photos.

 This printer has decent connectivity options, exactly like the HP ENVY 5055.
 Sadly, you can't print from a USB or SD card, and it doesn't have an Ethernet port.
 On the upside, you can connect it to your computer wired through a USB connection or wirelessly through Wi-Fi.

 The HP Smart app has decent features.
 You can perform maintenance tasks, such as cleaning printheads, and you can order new cartridges.
 You can also scan documents from your device's camera and print photos and PDF files.

 We tested the HP ENVY 6055 all-in-one printer in white, which is the only color available.
 It's available in the United States and it's sold as the HP ENVY 6032 in Europe.
+There's also the HP ENVY 6075 printer, which is the same printer but with black accents, and it comes with a 2-year subscription to HP's ink delivery service.
 If you come across an ENVY 6055 that's different from ours, let us know in the discussion and we'll update the review.

 The HP ENVY 6055 is good at printing photos, but it isn't very versatile compared to other printers in its price range, such as the Canon PIXMA TS6320.
 It has excellent color accuracy and better photo printing quality than the HP ENVY Photo 6255.
 Also see our recommendations for the best HP printers, the best home printers, and the best photo printers.